Select Training Opportunities for Postdoctoral Scholars

 The Postdoctoral Training Program in Nephrology Research

-The postdoctoral training program in nephrology provides research training for adult and pediatric nephrology fellows, as well as basic scientists who are conducting research related to the kidney.
-Continuously funded for the past 30 years, the primary purpose of the program remains the training of physician-scientists who will investigate kidney biology and disease and translate this knowledge into improvements in patient care.
+The Postdoctoral Training Program in Nephrology provides research training for adult and pediatric nephrology fellows, as well as basic scientists who are conducting research related to the kidney.
+Continuously funded for the past 30 years, the primary purpose remains the training of physician-scientists who will investigate kidney biology and disease and translate this knowledge into improvements in patient care.
 The applicant pool is robust.

-The graduates from the program have published important contributions to biomedical research, and many have obtained faculty positions and received external funding for their research.
-The program faculty comprises 21 physician-scientists and basic scientists with expertise in a broad range of scientific disciplines that are relevant to the kidney.
+The graduates from the Postdoctoral Training Program in Nephrology have published important contributions to biomedical research, and many have obtained faculty positions and received external funding for their research.
+The Program faculty comprises 21 physician-scientists and basic scientists with expertise in a broad range of scientific disciplines that are relevant to the kidney.